MA3YPEH/tables/README.md

 # collaborative tables #

+## About ##

+A plugin for Moodle that allows you to work with spreadsheets in real time using a web socket.

+## Authors and Contributors ##

+Advisor and minor contributor: Vladimir A. Parkhomenko Senior Lecturer at SPbPU ICSC

+Main Contributor: Egor N. Mazur Student at SPbPU ICSC

 ## Installing via uploaded ZIP file ##

 1. Log in to your Moodle site as an admin and go to _Site administration >